I want to get pregnant—when do I stop birth control?

 Stopping smoking, getting into a regular exercise routine, and limiting alcohol have all been proven to help boost conception.

-Are there any supplements I should be aware of?
+Are there any prenatal supplements I should be aware of?

 What else do I need to know?

 As important as it is to care for your physical body during this journey, it's also important to get mentally healthy.
 Making sure you feel as good as possible is important when considering a life change, such as adding to your family.
-Hormonal changes can also play a role in mental health, so make sure you’re talking to your doctor, sharing your reproductive plan and asking questions as you prepare for pregnancy.
+Hormonal changes can also play a role in mental health, so make sure you’re talking to your doctor, sharing your reproductive plan, and asking questions like "when do you ovulate after stopping birth control?" as you prepare for pregnancy.

-Whether now is the right time to try to conceive, 3 months from now, or 3 years from now, it's always helpful to have all the facts, and we’re here to help!
+Whether now is the right time to try to conceive, 3 months from now, or 3 years from now, it's always helpful to have all the facts about when you should stop taking birth control to get pregnant.
+We’re here to help!

 This blog provides general information and discussions about health and related subjects.
 The information and other content provided in this blog, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.